 - Crois, Elvira (2019) 'In Dissensus, We Trust: Prototyping Social Relationships in Participatory Theatre' Presented at International Conference “Sharing Society.
 The Impact of Collaborative Collective Actions in the Transformation of Contemporary Societies”, University of the Basque Country, Bilbao 23 May 2019-24 May 2019.

-- Crois, Elvira & Oosterlinck, Katrien (2018) 'Shifting Spaces' Presented at International Colloquium Performing Intimacy, Universidade do Minho, Guimarães, 4 October 2018-6 October 2018.
+- Crois, Elvira & Oosterlinck, Katrien (2018) 'Shifting Spaces' Workshop facilitated at International Colloquium Performing Intimacy, Universidade do Minho, Guimarães, 4 October 2018-6 October 2018.

 - Crois, Elvira (2019) 'Bearing Collective Learning Processes: An Inquiry into Commoning Knowledge' In B. Custers, L. Marin, J. Masschelein, H. Schildermans, M. Simons, J. Vlieghe & G. H. Kuen Wong (Eds.)
 Reclaiming Study Practices.
 Paper presented at Reclaiming Study Practices.
 Philosophy and Theory of Higher Education Conference, KU leuven, Leuven, 18-20 September 2019 (pp. 69-73).